SeanOhAileasa/SeanOhAileasa/README.md

 * { ["**drp**"](https://nbviewer.jupyter.org/github/SeanOhAileasa/drp-data-representation/blob/main/drp-data-representation.ipynb) : &#x1F6A7; }
 <!--
 03/09/2021
 "update repository ./adb-MySQL.
-Create cursor instance and execute SQL query."
+Each transaction on a database must be committed (via method commit).
+To prevent SQL injection should not pass in any values from a user within a query."
 -->

 ###### Computational Thinking with Algorithms